Veiled Chameleon Care Summary

 - remaining dark and lethargic.
 After basking, they should take on resting colors.

 There is a huge warning for Veiled Chameleon owners.
 Although all chameleons can fall victims to burns from their basking lamp, Veiled Chameleons are especially prone to this due to their high casque.
 You must ensure that the area where their casque extends into is still a safe temperature.
-I suggest not allowing a temperature over 90F into the cage.
 The issue with relying on behaviors as a signal to move the bulb further away is that they generally are physical damage to the body such as gray burned areas, open wounds, and melted back spines.
 And it is concerning how long this kind of situation goes on before the keeper realizes what is going on.
 So this means the chameleon is basking even though it is too hot.
 Thus it is better to start too low rather than too high.
-The mid 80s is safe to start off with.
+The low 80s is safe level to begin with.
 Hold your hand there for a minute.
 Is it a pleasant warming experience?
 If so, then that is a good place to start.

 Veiled Chameleons take the standard bright light that we put on our chameleon cages.
-A quad High Output T5 fixture the width of your cage with four 6500K fluorescent bulbs will light a 4’ tall cage nicely.
+A four or even six bulb High Output T5 fixture the width of your cage with 6500K fluorescent bulbs will light a 4’ tall cage nicely.
 A 12 hours on and 12 hours off cycle is used.
 You may replicate the annual increase and decrease of daylight as it is in Yemen, but since the lifecycle of the Veiled Chameleon generally ends at the end of the wet season, evolution has not had a chance to utilize day length as a marker for any behavior (as far as we know).

 Your chameleon will need it bright inside his cage.
 The biggest cage deficiency behind no hiding place, is insufficient light where, when you look at the cage, the chameleon looks like it is in a cave with a skylight.
 A bright cage will allow plants to grow and your environment to be vibrant.

-Natural sunlight through a window is excellent, but dangerous.
+Natural sunlight through a window is excellent, but proceed with caution.
 Sunlight tends to be too powerful and could overheat your chameleon.
 Be careful with sunlight.

 The most effective and reliable way to producing UVB for your chameleon is with linear T5 high output fluorescent tubes.
 These bulbs may go into a multi-bulb fixture, but are most effective in a single bulb reflector.
 I highly recommend using a single bulb reflector for your UVB source as it gives you not only the full power of the bulb (your UVB gets soaked up by other bulbs), but it gives you full control over the UVB strength that hits the basking area depending on how high you raise the fixture above the cage.
 But if a multi-bulb fixture is the only option then you simply get a high power UVB bulb.